 So, suppose we have a parallelogram:

-To compute the area of a parallelogram, we can compute: .
-Also, we can refer to linear algebra and compute the determinant of a square matrix, consisting of vectors and as columns: .
+The area of a parallelogram is .
+Alternatively, the area is also equivalent to the determinant of a square matrix with vectors and as columns: .

-Similarly, the area of the triangle can be calculated as: .
+Consequently, the area of the triangle is: .

 4. Area of Polygon